Jozambra/DIY_BTSpeakerBox/README.md

 NOTE: A Mains to 12-24V power supply is not included in this design, it recieved power from a standard barrel adaptor using an external supply.
 It is highly recommeded to use a good quality supply to reduce noise in the PreAmp (This alternative has provided decent results during testing: https://a.co/d/3dhSiTF).

+NOTE2: Rev 1.1 is the modified version of the main PCB with some mods from the Rev 1.0 already installed. this design is not tested; however, only minor changes were made so its functionallity is highly likely

 Bellow is a list of the current known issues of the project: